RomualdLewandoski/BedrockGUI/README.md

-# Bedrock GUI Plugin for Geyser
+# BedrockGUI Plugin for spigot / paper forks

 This is a simple Minecraft plugin that allows servers to create custom GUI menus for Bedrock players who play on Java servers through [Geyser](https://geysermc.org/).
 This plugin leverages the Floodgate API to build GUIs that are accessible to Bedrock players, giving server admins the flexibility to create forms and menus for Bedrock players.